Skip to header Skip to Content Skip to Footer

 From Mountains to Sea at the CAM

-From Mountains to Sea reflects, celebrates, and engages with the inextricable relationship between humanity and the natural world.
-Each work of art is more than mere imagery; together they constitute a dialogue with the land we call home.
-Artists from western North Carolina, respond directly to Hurricane Helene, the deadliest strike on the mainland United States since Hurricane Katrina.
+From Mountains to Sea, at the Cameron Art Museum from Nov.
+8-May 10, reflects, celebrates, and engages with the inextricable relationship between humanity and the natural world.
+Artists from western North Carolina respond directly to Hurricane Helene, the deadliest strike on the mainland United States since Hurricane Katrina.
 See works of art from many artists including Gene Felice and Ana Rankin.
-November 8, 2025 – May 10, 2026

 Matyczyk Publishes Article About Wilmington's 1898 Memorial